 What are some of the qualities I should be looking for?

-If you’re like most business owners, you'll want to partner with a manufacturer with the following attributes:
+If you’re like most business owners, you’ll want to find a manufacturer with the following attributes:

 - Experience and essential certifications in production